pareto-credit/pareto-governance/README.md

 ## Overview
 PAR is the governance token of Pareto.Credit.
 The entire 18.2M supply is minted once at launch, with a portion routed to a Merkle airdrop for the community and the remainder secured inside a treasury that the DAO can unlock over time.
 Claims stay disabled until the multisig gives the green light, ensuring the distribution kicks off only when supporting infrastructure and communications are ready.

-Once circulating, PAR is paired with WETH in a Balancer 80/20 pool to establish deep liquidity.
+To align long-term incentives with on-chain governance, PAR is paired with WETH in a Balancer 80/20 pool to establish deep liquidity.
 Liquidity providers can lock their pool tokens inside a ve8020 voting escrow to receive vePAR balances that decay gradually, capturing both the size of the deposit and the length of the commitment.
-These lockers are also eligible for protocol emissions, distributed through a rewards system that can stream BAL, PAR, and USDC as incentives.
+These ve balances are non-transferable by design but are eligible for protocol emissions, distributed through a rewards system that can stream BAL, PAR, and USDC as incentives.

 Governance combines votes from liquid PAR holders and vePAR lockers.
 A lightweight adapter reads ve balances, an aggregator blends them with ERC20Votes weighting, and a hybrid governor checks quorum, enforces proposal thresholds, and routes successful decisions through a timelock.
 The same timelock controls the treasury fund and reward distributor, meaning every material change—allocating reserves, updating incentives, or adjusting vote weights—follows a transparent, delayed execution path.
 Deployment scripts, fork tests, and Merkle tooling round out the stack so teams can rehearse upgrades, audits, and launches with predictable results.